ShawnAndrews/ConnectWithGamers/README.md

 export default config;
 ```

+SSL information: If you plan to use SSL set "useStrictlyHttps:true" and "https: { key: `keyPath.pem`, cert: `certPath.crt`, ca: `bundlePath.ca-bundle` }" to the appropriate paths in the config properties.

 ## Dependencies
 Apart from the included NPM packages, there are a couple extra components required to run Connect With Gamers without error.
 - Redis: This is required to save API calls to IGDB in memory.